Digyny

-Digyny (also digynia) refers to the process of a diploid ovum becoming fertilized by a monoploid sperm.
+Digyny (also digynia) refers to the process of a diploid ovum becoming fertilized by a haploid sperm.
 The result of digyny is a triploid zygote.
-In humans, both gametes (ovum and sperm) are normally monoploid and give rise to a diploid zygote.
+In humans, both gametes (ovum and sperm) are normally haploid and give rise to a diploid zygote.

 Digyny results in gestational abnormalities in humans, including an abnormally small placenta and a very growth-restricted fetus.
 As a result, the majority of triploid pregnancies are spontaneously aborted.
 The incidence rate of a live-born triploid human is approximately 1 in 50,000.